keshav7662/keshav7662/README.md

 ## 🌟 Featured Projects

-### 🔹 FitPro Club Management System
+### 🔹 FlavorNest - A Modern Recipe Manager Web App
-> **Stack**: React, Spring Boot, MySQL
+> **Stack**: React, Contex API, Tailwind CSS, React-Hook-Form, ShadCN UI 🍳 A delightful and modern recipe manager to create, explore, and save favorite recipes.

-A complete gym automation system that manages memberships, trainers, and subscriber plans.
-Includes secure login, dashboards, and fee calculations.
+### 🔹 Quizzie - Quiz Builder App

-### 🔹 MyFriends - Social Networking Site
+> **Stack**: React.js, Node.js, Express.js, MongoDB, Context API
-> **Stack**: JSP, Servlets, MySQL
+💡 Quizzie is an interactive quiz builder app that allows users to create and share quizzes with their friends.
+Whether you want to challenge your friends with a Q&A quiz or gather opinions through a poll, Quizzie has got you covered.

-Mini social platform with registration, profile management, and unique registration ID generation.
+### 🔹Worksphere

-### 🔹 ShopSmart - Full Stack E-Commerce
+> **Stack**: HTML, SCSS, JavaScript
-> **Stack**: MERN + Spring Boot Microservices
+✨ Stay focused.
+Stay organized.
+Stay inspired.Crafted for professionals, students, and remote workers who value efficiency.

-E-commerce app with shopping cart, checkout, discounts, logging (Spring AOP), and multi-user support.
+### 🔹 Fylla - Let the design speak.

-### 🔹 BookStore REST API + Admin UI
+> **Stack**: HTML, SCSS, Media Queries
-> **Stack**: Spring Boot, Spring Data JPA, Thymeleaf
+⚡ Fylla is a static, non-interactive website built to demonstrate modern UI design and responsive layout skills using HTML, SCSS, and Media Queries.
-Robust REST API and admin UI for managing book listings with CRUD operations and performance insights via Actuator.
+>

 > 📁 Explore more at [github.com/keshav7662](https://github.com/keshav7662?tab=repositories)